 I always bring a rash guard because at the end of our trip, I tend to feel a little crispy and I like having my skin covered.
 So even if you aren’t a fan of wearing a rash guard, if you end up with a sunburn, it may be your best bet.

 A resort on the beach may mean many hours in the water, and a rash guard means not having to constantly reapply sunscreen.

 It is also a good idea to bring sunglasses, and a hat as well.

 Bug spray in the buggy season

 Some months of the year are buggy, while others are fairly bug-free.
-You may want to consider bringing bug spray especially if you plan on walking around in the jungle within your resort, or perhaps if you go on a day trip.
+You may want to consider bringing insect repellent especially if you plan on walking around in the jungle within your resort, or perhaps if you go on a day trip.
 We visited the Mayan Ruins of Ek Balam in July, and got eaten alive, so it is good to be prepared.

 Pool & beach toys

 It is nice to have some beach toys to enjoy the pool or beach with.
 And don’t worry – you don’t need anything bulky or expensive!
 You can find some cheap toys at the dollar store.
 I would recommend things that travel easily.
 You could bring a small bucket by filling it with clothes when you pack, and use inflatable beach balls.
 We normally leave our beach gear behind, either by passing it to another family or throwing it away as a last resort.
 We also discovered the inflatable pool noodle on our last trip, which is an ingenious idea!
 Great for kids at the pool, and even I used it when we went for a 2 hour snorkel in the ocean, because there were a lot of waves and I wasn’t comfortable in the choppy water.

 How neat are these collapsible beach buckets?!

 You’ll want something to enjoy swimming or snorkeling, so it is a good idea to bring your own snorkel or goggles.
 Even just for the pool, my kids always bring a pair of goggles so they can play comfortably in the water.